-During 2008, the key elements of our compensation package were base salary, an annual short term cash bonus plan, a long term incentive plan that provides a combination of cash and restricted stock awards, a retirement plan, a deferred compensation plan and a Supplemental Executive Retirement Plan.
-The Company also offers annual physical health exams as a perquisite and other benefits to its Named Executive Officers, such as a 401(k) plan available to all U.S. employees that provides participants with a variety of investment choices, including a Company stock fund.
+During the 2009 fiscal year, the key elements of the Company's compensation package were base salary, cash awards under the Short Term Incentive Plan, a combination of cash and restricted stock awards under the Long Term Incentive Plan, retirement benefits under a Pension Plan and deferred cash awards under a deferred compensation plan and a supplemental executive retirement plan (the "SERP").
+The Company also offers annual physical health exams as a perquisite and other benefits to its Named Executive Officers, such as a 401(k) plan available to all U.S. employees that provides eligible participants with a variety of investment choices, including a Company stock fund.

 The Compensation Committee uses a tally sheet for the Chief Executive Officer and for each of the other Named Executive Officers to review total compensation and each of the elements of compensation.
-These tally sheets typically contain the following information: current base salary; Short Term Incentive Plan target for the current fiscal year, the payments for the preceding two fiscal years, and the anticipated payment; the Long Term Incentive Plan targets for the three-year periods for the preceding, current and next fiscal year, the payments for the preceding two fiscal years, and the anticipated payment to be made for the three-year period just ended; the current value of the Supplemental Executive Retirement Plan (as discussed under the Pension Benefits Table and accompanying narrative below); the value of the Company's minimal perquisites (discussed below);

-and the value of any unexercised stock options.
+These tally sheets typically contain the following information: current base salary; the Short Term Incentive Plan payments for the preceding two fiscal years, and the anticipated payment for the fiscal year just ended; the Long Term Incentive Plan payments for the preceding two fiscal years, and the anticipated payment to the fiscal year just ended; the Long Term Incentive Plan payments for the Pension Benefits Table and accompanying narrative below); the value of the Company's perquisites (discussed below); and the value of any unexercised stock options.
 Tally sheets are used by the Compensation Committee to ensure that it has access to a comprehensive summary of each Named Executive Officer's total compensation, or potential total compensation, as the Compensation Committee makes compensation decisions for the next calendar year.
 The Compensation Committee's final determinations regarding one element of compensation are independent of the other elements of compensation and do not affect decisions regarding those other elements of compensation, other than to the extent that awards under the Short Term Incentive Plan and the Long Term Incentive Plan are calculated by using a percentage of base salary.
-Further, the base salaries were also compared to the compensation levels of other executive officers having equivalent responsibility within the Company for fairness purposes.
+Further, the base salaries were also compared to the compensation levels of other executive officers having equivalent responsibility within the Company for internal fairness purposes.